sultan-elayan/my-first-repo/README.md

 ### Let's me introduce my self

-_My name is Sultan Elayan and I am a mechatronics engineer, I graduated in 2016, and I also hold a diploma from 2012 in the field of industrial automation , now i'm enrolled in software development course at ASAC , and i'm so excited_
+_My name is Sultan Elayan and I am a mechatronics engineer, I graduated in 2016, and I also hold a diploma from 2012 in the field of industrial automation , now i'm enrolled in software development course at ASAC_

 ## Table of Contents